Recognizing Medical Writing Professionals

+Recognizing Medical Writing Professionals

   About the MWC Exam

   Candidates for the MWC® are professional medical writers who have communication expertise, awareness of ethical standards, and health care knowledge.
 They gather, evaluate, organize, interpret, and present information about medicine and health for target audiences.
 Their expertise provides clarity on scientific advances to healthcare professionals and educates the public about medical discoveries.
 Additionally, candidates

   - hold a bachelor or advanced degree (in any field), and

   - have at least 2 years of paid work experience in the medical communication field.

   Questions about eligibility?
-Review the eligibility FAQs.
-Be sure to read the Qualifying Work Experience document for more detailed information of what activities constitute 2 years of paid medical writing experience, including examples.
+Review the eligibility FAQs and read the Qualifying Work Experience document, which provides detailed information of what activities constitute 2 years of paid medical writing experience, including examples.